• Skip to primary navigation

 As a result, the saltiness of the brine is diluted.
 When the respective concentrations of salted water swap over, the brine, which received water from the meat, travels back into the meat, taking its salt and any leaked flavor with it.

-The result is nice, slightly salted, extra moist meat that hasn’t suffered too much flavor loss which will remain moist as it cooks.
+The result is nice, slightly salted, extra moist meat that hasn't suffered too much flavor loss and will remain moist as it cooks.

 As culinary king and science geek Harold McGee said, it is one rare occasion when the old enemy of water retention works for us rather than against us.

-• If you imagine the proteins of meat to be tightly wound coils, the salt allows them to relax.
-The result is meat that feels more tender in the mouth and has less chewiness about it.
+- If you imagine the proteins of meat to be tightly wound coils, the salt allows them to relax.
+The result is meat that feels more tender in the mouth and has less chewiness.

-If you check out this episode of Good Eats, you’ll find a nice, easy explanation about brines and the work they do.
+If you check out this episode of Good Eats, you'll find a nice, easy explanation about brines and their work.

-But were you aware that you can dry brine as well as wet brine?
+But were you aware that you can dry and wet brine?

 Dry brine vs wet brine

-Whether we are talking dry or wet brining, in essence, they both work the same way – they both infuse salt into the meat.
+Whether we are talking dry or wet brining, they both work the same way - they infuse salt into the meat.

 As briefly explained above, the salt breaks down the meat’s muscle proteins allowing the water to be absorbed into said muscles.